calabashdoll/CommonScript/README.md

 # CommonScript Package for PHP Composer #

-This is a hello world package for php composer beginners tutorial.
+This is a common script package for php composer beginners tutorial.